apigee-labs/rapier/README.md

 We have seen three common patterns for query parameters on entities:
 - parameters that are specific to querying a collection.
 Examples are `limit`, `orderBy`, `direction` (ascending | descending).
 These are essentially properties of the collection itself.
 - a "projection" parameter that limits the fields being returned.
-In that case, the query parameter itself is not declared elsewhere, but its valid valid values would be declared properties of the entity
+In that case, the query parameter itself is not declared elsewhere, but its valid values would be declared properties of the entity
-- parameters that select entities from a collection that match a particular property value.
-In this case the parameter is really a property of the the entity that defines the elements of the collection
+- parameters that limit the contents of a collection to entities that match a particular property value.
+In this case the parameter is really a property of the the entity (or entities) that define(s) the elements of the collection

 Given this structure, we may model query parameters more carefully in the future.